robenkleene/robenkleene.github.io/_posts/2021-05-16-codespaces.md

 ![Codespaces Logo](/assets/2021-05-16-codespaces.png)

 When I first saw [Codespaces](https://github.com/features/codespaces), I immediately wanted it.
 With ubiquitous high-speed internet, why not offload more work to the cloud?
-How could [our devices look](https://www.theverge.com/2015/4/9/8372335/12-inch-macbook-review) if most of their power came from the server?
+What could [our devices look like](https://www.theverge.com/2015/4/9/8372335/12-inch-macbook-review) if most of their power came from the server?
 What would their battery life be like?

-Seamlessly leveraging remote resources has always felt like an idea that's just around the corner[^idea_as_old_as_time], but it never arrives.
-It usually ends up being just having a powerful machine on site is the most practical solution[^mac_pro_is_still_relevant] (outside of a few specialized workflows).
+Seamlessly leveraging remote resources has always felt like an idea that's just around the corner[^idea_as_old_as_time], but never arrives.
+Just having a big beefy machine on site usually ends up being the most practical solution (outside of some specialized use cases)[^mac_pro_is_still_relevant].

 Codespaces is perhaps the biggest play ever to make remote development more mainstream.
 Development has always been a prime candidate for remote computing, because with [time-sharing](https://en.wikipedia.org/wiki/Time-sharing) [machines](https://en.wikipedia.org/wiki/PDP-11), it's how the roots of programming itself began[^codespaces_is_in_beta].